benjamincharity/bc.com/articles/rethink-outbuild-5-mindset-shifts-startup-success.md

 ---
-title: 'Rethink to Outbuild: 5 Mindset Shifts for Smarter Startup Strategy'
+title: 'Questions to ask when building a data-table'
+description: |
-description: "Discover the critical mindset shifts every entrepreneur needs to make in the build vs. buy debate.
+  Discover the critical mindset shifts every entrepreneur needs to make in the build vs. buy debate.
 Learn how embracing strategic laziness, valuing time, cultivating an ecosystem, prioritizing adaptability, and mastering 'good enough' can transform your startup's approach to growth and innovation.
-Dive into our guide and start building a smarter, more successful startup today."
+Dive into our guide and start building a smarter, more successful startup today.
 tags:
-  [
-    'Entrepreneurship',
+  - 'Entrepreneurship'
-    'Startup Strategy',
+  - 'Startup Strategy'
-    'Business Growth',
+  - 'Business Growth'
-    'Innovation',
+  - 'Innovation'
-    'Build vs. Buy',
+  - 'Build vs. Buy'
-    'Time Management',
+  - 'Time Management'
-    'Efficiency',
+  - 'Efficiency'
-    'Startup Culture',
+  - 'Startup Culture'
-    'Strategic Planning',
+  - 'Strategic Planning'
-    'Tech Startups',
+  - 'Tech Startups'
-  ]
 published: true
 publishDate: 2024-01-01
 ---